Verbier: Summer

 In the summertime, there are 400 km of hiking trails and hikers can follow the tracks of the chamois and ibex through the mountains, some of them covered with snow all year round.
 There are 200 km of mountain bike piste.
-Other activities include climbing, paragliding, swimming, golf, badminton, Ice karting, trips aboard the mountain railways in the area, and an annual music festival.
+Other activities include climbing, paragliding, swimming, golf, badminton, Ice karting, and trips aboard the mountain railways in the area.

-Festival

 Every summer, the Verbier Festival takes place, featuring seventeen days of musical performances at the invitation of founder Martin Engström.

 Society

-Verbier is also a popular holiday destination for celebrities and royalty, including The Duke and Duchess of Cambridge, Prince Harry, Duke of Sussex, Sarah, Duchess of York (who is in the process of selling her chalet) and her daughters, Princesses Beatrice and Eugenie, James Blunt, Diana Ross, Lawrence Dallaglio, Richard Branson, Rosie Huntington-Whiteley, and the Crown Prince and Crown Princess of Denmark.
-The Swedish Royal Family and the Belgian Royal Family also come here.
+Verbier is also a popular holiday destination for celebrities and royalty, including The Prince and Princess of Wales, Prince Harry, Duke of Sussex, Sarah, Duchess of York (who is in the process of selling her chalet) and her daughters, Princesses Beatrice and Eugenie, James Blunt, Diana Ross, Lawrence Dallaglio, Richard Branson, Rosie Huntington-Whiteley, and the Crown Prince and Crown Princess of Denmark.
+The Swedish royal family and the Belgian royal family also come here.
 It caters to British customers, but also receives many visitors from Germany, Norway, Sweden, the Netherlands, Italy, Belgium, France, Austria, the United States of America and South Africa.